gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 Done: 49% (96/194, 98 left) (jobs: 0)Hello
 ```

 Nice, the linker error is gone.
+Obviously this just prints "Hello" and exits
-Now I just need to change the C code to call
+without actually calling into any OCaml code.
+Now I just need to change the C
-into the original OCaml code:
+code to call into the original OCaml code:
 ```c
 #include <wchar.h>
 #include <stdio.h>